 Induction cooking is getting quite popular among the Vanlife community.
-An induction cooktop is more energy efficient than a traditional electric cooktop and it opens the door for "all-electric" van conversion, as propane is a source of concerns for some.
-That being said, induction cooking still requires a lot of energy and therefore has a significant impact on the cost of the electrical system and on autonomy.
-After reading this article you should understand the pros and cons of induction cooking VS propane, and make the right choice according to your needs.
+An induction cooktop is more energy efficient than a traditional electric cooktop, and it opens the door for "all-electric" van conversion as propane is a source of concerns for some.
+That being said, induction cooking still requires a lot of energy and, therefore, has a significant impact on the cost of the electrical system and on autonomy.
+After reading this article you should understand the pros and cons of induction cooking VS propane, and you can make the right choice according to your needs.
 Keep reading!

 Table Of Content

 Disclosure: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant (Amazon, eBay, etc.) we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.

 1.1- How induction cooking works